arminc/terraform-ecs/README.md

 ### Logging

 All the default system logs like Docker or ECS agent should go to CloudWatch as configured in here.
 The ECS container logs can be pushed to CloudWatch as well but it is better to push these logs to a service like [ElasticSearch][9].
-CloudWatch does support search and alerts but is nowhere as powerful as ElasticSearch or other log services.
+CloudWatch does support search and alerts but it is nowhere as powerful as ElasticSearch or other log services.

 The [ECS configuration](#ecs-configuration) as described here allows configuration of additional [Docker log drivers][10] to be configured.
 For example fluentd as shown in the *ecs_logging* variable in the *ecs_instances* module.